 Because it was so hot, it took a loooong time for the milk to cool to the recommended temperature of about 110 degrees.
 Once cool, I added the starter culture and incubated for 12 hours.
 I’ve only used this method once, and it seemed to work fine, but it is not my preferred method.

-My Preferred Method of Instant Pot Yogurt Making
+My Preferred Easy Method of Instant Pot Yogurt Making

-I follow my normal process of heating four cups of whole milk over medium heat in a stainless steel saucepan.
+I heat four cups of whole milk over medium heat in a stainless steel saucepan.
 Stirring occasionally, I heat the milk to 160 degrees F, then remove it from the heat to cool to 110 degrees F. Once cool, I add the starter culture.

 I use the Bulgarian Yogurt heirloom starter culture from Cultures for Health.
 Once you make a batch with your original starter culture, all you have to do is save a couple of tablespoons of yogurt from each subsequent batch to use as a starter for your next batch.
 You don’t have to repeatedly purchase a starter culture for each batch of yogurt.
 It keeps proliferating if you take care of it properly!

-This is where the process varies from my original method.
-Instead of using the heating pad to incubate the jars, I place the jars onto the trivet inside the insert pot of the Instant Pot.
-I close the lid and use the Yogurt setting for a time of 12 hours.
+Place the jars onto the trivet inside the insert pot of the Instant Pot.
+Close the lid and use the Yogurt setting for a time of 12 hours.
 After 12 hours, I place the jars into the refrigerator to cool, which helps the yogurt to thicken and set a bit more.

 - Instant Pot (I have the DUO60, which is a model with the Yogurt function.
 Not all Instant Pot models have this function, so be sure to check!)

 - Candy thermometer

 - Funnel (not required, but it does make pouring into the jars much easier)